 While you're planning your menu, go ahead and make a shopping list of everything you'll need.
 Break your list into non-perishables and perishables.
-You can buy your non-perishables a few weeks in advance to help break up the spending and fit into your grocery budget.
+You can buy your non-perishables a few weeks in advance to help break up the spending and fit it into your grocery budget.
 Wait to buy your perishables a few days before.
-It would be bad if your veggies got all wilty before you could use them!
-(Make sure you store them the right way to keep them fresh!)
+Make sure you store them the right way to keep them fresh!

 Another tip is to pre-order your turkey from the store to make sure you aren't scrambling to find one the week of Thanksgiving.
 Turkeys usually go on sale at the beginning of November, so you could buy one and freeze until it's time to thaw and cook it.
 However, if you miss the early train, then pre-ordering is the way to go.
 Nobody wants to be running around like a mad person the week of Thanksgiving trying to find a turkey for dinner!

 HOW TO SAVE MONEY ON THANKSGIVING DINNER

 One of the BIGGEST ways to save money on your Thanksgiving dinner is to be smart at the grocery store.
 Use these awesome grocery shopping tips that will help you to get the most bang for your buck at the store.
 While you're at the store, use some of our favorite money-saving apps to earn money back during your shopping!
 Shopkick is one that's so easy to use, just open your phone as you're walking into the store.
 Use our Shopkick signup link and get 1250 bonus kicks when you use the code JORDAN and earn your first 25 kicks in 7 days!